andrewebling/ScrollViewInsetsWithToolbarTest/README.md

 ## Differences to Rule Out ##

-* Test project is made with Autolayout?
+* View hierarchy different - scroll view contained within another view in problematic project
+* view stood up in a Storyboard
 * Test project is written in Swift?
-* View controller built in IB (although contents created programmatically
-* View has a Safe Area defined